waldirio/oc_analyze/README.md

 ---
 ```

-I hope you enjoy it, any feedback/request/comment will be very welcome.
+I hope you enjoy it, any feedback/request/comment/anything else will be very welcome.
 Feel free to open a new issue or via email (waldirio@gmail.com | waldirio@redhat.com)